 computer vision problems.
 My major of undergraduate is software engineering and I have interneship experience in software company.
 So I am also a student familiar

 with IT project management and practical software development.

-I am working with Professor Margrit Betke in Boston University and Dr. Randa Elanwar in Electronics Research Institute, Egpyt and holding a layout analysis competition of the BCE-Arabic benchmarking dataset on the 2nd IEEE International Workshop on Arabic and derived Script Analysis and Recognition (ASAR 2018).
+I work with Professor Margrit Betke in Boston University and Dr. Randa Elanwar in Electronics Research Institute, Egpyt and held a layout analysis competition of the BCE-Arabic benchmarking dataset on the 2nd IEEE International Workshop on Arabic and derived Script Analysis and Recognition (ASAR 2018). in 2018.
 Here's the webpage if you are interested.

 Previously, we are doing research on the layout analysis of Arabic document images.
 Arabic document is the less-focused type of documents comparing to those most popular languages like Chinese and English.
 They are different from other languages.
 For example, characteristics will be combined with each other in a word.
 So you will see a lot of lines and dots in Arabics.
 Many races like Persian and Arabs are using Arabics while they are using it in different ways.
 Also, they are written from right to left and the decoration of the pages is usually very fancy and thus sometimes causes trouble in distinguishing them with texts.
 To overcome the difficulties, basic vision techniques can be used to pre-processed the image to get rid of the noise and irrelevant objects in the image.
 Learning techniques like SVM and neural network can be implemented to capture the characteristics of Arabics and thus recognize the text and image areas on the image.
 The logical functionalities of different text areas can be classified based on their position, sizes and intensity pattern.
 The automation of analysing Arabic documents has great values in bringing conveniences to the people using Arabics and especially for the disabled.
 In addition, it provides a possibility to make it easier for people all over the world to understand the beautiful Arabic culture from its modern and ancient documents.